caciviclab/caciviclab.github.io/README.md

 key | value
 --- | ---
 **yes** | Yes.
 Absolutely.
 Totally.
 **sorta** | Hmmmmm... it's hard to say.
-It definitely looks like someone made a decent attempt at this, but there's definitely room for improvement.
+It looks like someone made a decent attempt at this, but there's definitely room for improvement.
 **no** | No means no.

 That's it.
 Too confusing?
 [Open an issue](https://github.com/opencalifornia/opencalifornia.github.io/issues) instead.